Faye0924/GT-MGT6203-Group-Project/README.md

 #### Person
 Use **raw data** to clean rows then use 50% threshold to clean columns.
 Please be patient, it will take a few minutes to load data and clean data.
 For detailed running instructions, please follow markdowns in **"NYC Vehicle Accident Investigation - Person.Rmd"** file.
-For a results report including visualizations without running code, check out Final Code > **"NYC-Vehicle-Accident-Investigation---Person.pdf"**.
+For a results report including visualizations without running code, check out **"NYC-Vehicle-Accident-Investigation---Person.pdf"**.

 ## Visualization
 Check Final Code > **"NYC-Vehicle-Accident-Investigation---Person.pdf"** for Person visualization.